hashicorp/vault-selinux-policies/README.md

 sudo cloud-init status --wait
 ```

-Wait until the cloud-init stuff has finished
+Wait until the cloud-init stuff has finished, this will install Vault from the latest available package.

-Install Vault as per instructions from: https://learn.hashicorp.com/tutorials/vault/getting-started-install?in=vault/getting-started following the Linux `CentOS/RHEL` or `Fedora` commands

 SCP the appropriate RPM to the instances.